K-1 Visa Guide for Fiancé of U.S. Citizens

 Immigration Benefits for Your Children

-Another benefit of the K1 visa is that it may provide immigration benefits for your children.
+Another benefit of the K1 visa is that it may provide immigration benefits for eligible children, and families often ask how much does a K1 visa cost when including dependent children in the process.
 If you child is unmarried and under the age of 21 years old, they may qualify for a K2 visa to accompany you to the United States.
 Once you marry your U.S. citizen fiancé, your unmarried children that are in the U.S. on their K2 visa may apply for an adjustment of status to get their green card as well.

 Avoid Filing the Form I-130

-Usually, to get a marriage based green card, your spouse is required to file a Form I-130 “Petition for Alien Relative” on your behalf.
+Usually, to get a marriage-based green card, your spouse files Form I-130, and comparing that route to the fiancé route may help you determine how much does a K1 visa cost overall.
 With a K1 fiancé visa, you can avoid the I-130 process and apply directly for the adjustment of status (Form I-485) upon entry to the U.S. and marriage to your U.S. citizen fiancé.

 3. K1 Visa Requirements